Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 There are fortunately some alternatives that should be available on the waiver wire, including the Dallas Cowboys.

 Dallas has played good defense on the field all season, although it hasn't helped too many fantasy teams this year due to the lack of turnovers.
-A Tampa Bay Buccaneers squad that leads the NFL in giveaways should certainly help in this area and could lead to a big day.
+A Tampa Bay Buccaneers squad that leads the NFL in giveaways should help in this area and may lead to a big day.

 The Miami Dolphins could also have a strong effort against a Jaguars offense that has pretty much given up for the season.